January 19. Today's Birthdays

 Kairat Torebayev (1979) is the Vice Minister of Trade and Integration of Kazakhstan.

-Born in Almaty is the graduate of the Kazakh State Academy of Management, World Trade Institute at the University of Bern.
+Born in Almaty is the graduate of the Kazakh State Management Academy, World Trade Institute at the University of Bern.

+Previously, he worked as director of the international cooperation department at the National Bank of Kazakhstan.